 Every Young Scientist Scientific Investigation entry needs both a formal report and a logbook/portfolio.
 Both must be submitted electronically, using the upload function contained in the online registration system.
 It is important that students compress the size of photos and scanned images to reduce the file size of each document.
 Students may include other documents as well that are instrumental to their project such as data folders, videos and survey sheets.

 It is best practice to start the whole investigation process by setting up a logbook and recording entries at regular intervals e.g. weekly, daily or maybe even hourly.
 The next major step should be the research plan.
 The research plan needs to be checked by a teacher and even an ethics committee if human subjects, animals or hazardous materials are involved.
 Only after the research plan has been approved can experimentation begin.
 During the course of the experimentation, the formal report should be started so students are not left with a major task at the end.

-All entries must have a logbook.
+All entries must have a logbook or a portfolio.
 This must be submitted electronically so students have three main choices of how they build up their logbook:

 - Type up a short paragraph of what they have accomplished at regular intervals.
 At the end submit an electronic file

 - Type everything up as they go and upload photos of any experimental set-up and results.
 At the end submit an electronic file

 - Write down everything, including all raw data in an exercise book that is carried around with them.
 At the end of the project, scan the logbook and submit an electronic copy.

 The second and third options are the preferred options.
 Judges like nothing better than hand-written data, that is scribed “live” as the experiment progresses.
 Many top-level projects scan all their hand-written sketches and raw data and paste that into an electronic file, typical of the second option.